AI Usage Policy

 • The project should reflect your understanding, not just AI output.
 A project where everything was clearly generated without engagement is unlikely to teach you anything and will not strengthen your portfolio.

 We cannot enforce this.
 Some people will still ask AI to implement everything end to end.
 The “vibe coding” approach is technically possible.
-The cost is yours - you do not get the learning benefit, and the result is a portfolio piece you cannot defend in an interview.

 In peer review